 You can change the reference lengths of the base constructions using the Scale, Move, Select tool or Edit tool respectively, by moving the start-, end and reference point.
 You can also change the text positions of the help objects, of the U-Values of the base construction and the dimension lines using the same tool.

 The base values of the Ψ-value calculation, which have a significant influence on the result (U-values of the constructions, length of the components, if the heat flow through the sections at the start- and endpoint should be considered and the temperature difference), can be adjusted afterwards in the Properties flyout (cf. figure 1).
+You can either enter the values manually, copy the values from another result object (), or link the calculation to other result objects ().

 The presentation of a Psi-value object can be defined in the Style list in the Psi-Value tool properties (see figure 2).
 The list shows all styles for Psi-value objects that have previously been determined in the Styles flyout.